How to establish an open-source program

 • A maintainer's guide that explains the responsibilities a maintainer has in keeping the repository healthy.
 These responsibilities include keeping repository documentation up to date, ensuring issues and pull requests get the attention of the right people in a timely manner, and so on.

 • An internal FAQ that provides approved answers to common questions.
-This list is especially useful if there are legal subtleties to the topics your company may discuss in the course of maintaining an open-source program.
+This list is especially useful if there are legal subtleties to the topics your company might discuss in the course of maintaining an open-source program.

 • A license policy that lists which licenses have been approved or rejected by the legal department for open-source consuming or contributing.